ghga-de/microservice-repository-template/.readme_generation/template_overview.md

 It is worth emphasizing the first point, this template is not just a one-time kickstart for your project but repositories created using this template will continue receiving updates as the template evolves.
-For further details, please look at the explanation in [.template/README.md](/.template/README.md).
+For further details, please refer to the explanation in [.template/README.md](/.template/README.md).

 Please also refer to [.readme_generation/README.md](/.readme_generation/README.md) for details on how to adapt this readme.

-Here the intro to the template stops and the actual template for the readme of the microservice starts:
+The introductory section ends here; the microservice README template begins below:

 ---